Commit-Boost/commit-boost-client/docs/versioned_docs/version-0.10.0-rc4/get_started/building.md

 The Docker builder is built into the project's `justfile` which is used to invoke many facets of Commit Boost development.
 To use it, you'll need to install [Just](https://github.com/casey/just) on your system.

 Use `just --list` to show all of the actions - there are many.
-The `justfile` provides granular actions, called "recipes", for building just the binaries of a specific crate (such as the CLI, `pbs`, or `signer`), as well as actions to build the Docker images for the PBS and Signer services.
+The `justfile` provides actions, called "recipes", for building the unified `commit-boost` binary, as well as actions to build the unified Docker image that is used to run the PBS and Signer services and the CLI.

 Below is a brief summary of the relevant ones for building the Commit-Boost artifacts: